-When trying to get learners with autism or a visual loss to really focus on you or the activity.
-It’s worth looking around your room and follow these 5 quick and easy visual points.
+When trying to get learners with autism or a visual loss to really focus on you or the activity, it’s worth looking around your room and following these five quick and easy visual points:

-- Look out for visual glare on the room.
+- Look out for visual glare in the room.
 Some learners with visual impairments will not work well with bright light.
 The same applies to many with autism.
-Glare can not just be distracting but overwhelming for some.
+Glare is not just distracting but can be overwhelming for some.

-- Create good clear colour contrast between walls, floors, doors and furniture.
-This will help learners get their spacial awareness.
-Lots of people focus on the movements system when working with autism but vision is your major coordinating sense and contributes massively on your vestibular and proprioceptive systems.
+- Create good clear colour contrasts between walls, floors, doors and furniture.
+This will help learners with their spatial awareness.
+Lots of people focus on the movements system when working with autism but vision is your major coordinating sense and contributes massively to your vestibular and proprioceptive systems.

-- If you want to find out out if a learner has a visual loss or somebody with autism is having difficulty making sense of the visual world just keep moving furniture and other things around.
-This can destroy a learners confidence when they have got themselves used to a space.
-If possible leave things where they are and life will be so much calmer for many learner’s.
+- If you want to find out if a learner has a visual loss or somebody with autism is having difficulty making sense of the visual world, just keep moving furniture and other things around.
+This can destroy a learner’s confidence when they have become used to a space.
+If possible, leave things where they are, and life will be so much calmer for many learners.